 Public Records Requests

-The Office of Marketing and Communications handles public records requests for the University of Tennessee Institute of Agriculture.
+The UT System Office of Communications and Marketing handles public records requests for the University of Tennessee Institute of Agriculture.

 Along with complying with the Tennessee Public Records Act, the university aims to respond as efficiently and promptly as possible.
 Any Tennessee resident can request records made or received pursuant to law or in connection with the transaction of official university business.

 Requests can be made verbally, through electronic mail, via facsimile or through the US Postal Service or other means of physical delivery.
 Requests should be as specific as possible and can be made during normal business hours (8:00 a.m. to 5:00 p.m., Monday through Friday).
 Our office reserves the right to confirm Tennessee residency.